oc8/YouTranslate/readme.md

 # YouTranslate (Beta)

-YouTranslate is a Google Chrome extension that allows users with reading difficulties to watch YouTube videos in any language.
-This extension reads the video's subtitles out loud, providing an accessible and enjoyable experience for users who might struggle with reading on-screen text.
-This project is currently in its beta phase, and any suggestions for improvements are welcome.
+YouTranslate is a Chrome extension that reads YouTube video subtitles out loud, providing an accessible experience for users with reading difficulties.
+Watch videos in any language with automatic subtitle activation and customizable text-to-speech voices.
+Currently in beta, contributions are welcome!

 ## TODO